Lemkos: History

 Some 5,000 Lemko families returned to their home regions in Poland between 1957 and 1958, (they were officially granted the right to return in 1956), the Lemko population in the Polish section of Lemkivschyna only numbers around 10,000–15,000 today.
 Some 50,000 Lemkos live in the western and northern parts of Poland, where they were sent to populate former German villages in areas ceded to Poland.
 Among those, 5,863 people identified themselves as Lemko in the 2002 census.
 However, 60,000 ethnic Lemkos may reside in Poland today.
 Within the Lemko Region, Lemkos live in the villages of Łosie, Krynica-Zdrój, Nowica, Zdynia, Gładyszów, Hańczowa, Zyndranowa, Uście Gorlickie, Bartne, Binczarowa and Bielanka.
 Additional populations can be found in Mokre, Szczawne, Kulaszne, Rzepedź, Turzańsk, Komańcza, Sanok, Nowy Sącz, and Gorlice.

 In 1968 an open-air museum dedicated to Lemko culture was opened in Zyndranowa.
 Additionally, a Lemko festival is held annually in Zdynia.

+Lemko folklore ensemble "Studenka" from Kalush performing in August 2009 at the annual festival of Lemko culture in Monastyryska, Ternopil region (Ukraine).

+In Ukraine several public initiatives have been founded in order to support and popularize Lemko culture and history, among them the all-Ukrainian Lemkivshchyna society, created in 2001, and the Moloda Lemkivshchyna ("Young Lemkivshchyna") youth organization established in 2008 in Lviv.
+Lemko festivals have been organized in Zymna Voda, Volia Yakubova near Drohobych, near Monastyryska and in Nahirne near Sambir.
+Lemko youth activists in Ukraine organize summer camps and popularize notable personalities of Lemko origin.
+In 1996 an ethnographic museum of Lemko culture "Lemko Village" was founded in Monastyryska, Ternopil region.

+Festivals of Lemko culture also take place in Svidník, Slovakia, and in Bentinck Township, Ontario.